go-chi/chi/README.md

 chi
 ===

-`chi` is an expressive, lightweight and fast HTTP mux/router for Go web services built on net/context.
+`chi` is an expressive, small and fast HTTP mux/router for Go web services built on net/context.

-Chi is everything you need to build services from composable http handlers.
+Chi encourages writing services by composing small handlers and middlewares with many or few routes.
+Each middleware is like a layer of an onion connected through a consistent interface (http.Handler or chi.Handler) and a context.Context argument that flows down the layers during a request's lifecycle.

+In order to get the most out of this pattern, chi's routing methods (Get, Post, Handle, Mount, etc.) support inline middlewares, middleware groups, and mounting (/composing) any chi router to another (a bushel of onions).
+We've designed the Pressly API (150+ routes/handlers) exactly like this and its scaled very well.

 ![alt tag](https://imgry.pressly.com/x/fetch?url=deeporigins-deeporiginsllc.netdna-ssl.com/wp-content/uploads/sites/4/2015/09/Tai_Chi2.jpg&size=800x)

 ## Features

-* Lightweight
+* Lightweight - cloc`d in 598 LOC for the chi router
-* Fast (yes, benchmarks coming)
+* Fast - yes, benchmarks coming
-* Expressive routing: middleware stacks, inline middleware, groups, sub routes,
+* Expressive routing - middleware stacks, inline middleware, groups, sub router mounts
 * Request context control (value chaining, deadlines and timeouts) - built on `net/context`
 * Robust (tested, used in production)